 Murdered Maltese journalist Daphne Caruana Galizia is my Woolly Days Media Personality of the Year.
 Caruana Galizia died in a car bomb explosion in October.
 A pre-trial hearing into the murder trial of three suspects heard the bomb was an “organic explosive” detonated via mobile phone message, after an operation lasting three months.
-Caruana Galizia was murdered because she got too close to the truth, paying the ultimate price for her journalistic work, and in an era of contracting media and “fake news” I can’t think of anyone more genuine and deserving for the ninth iteration of my award.
+Caruana Galizia was killed because she got too close to the truth, paying the ultimate price for her journalistic work, and in an era of contracting media and “fake news” deserves the ninth iteration of my award.

-Assange’s global impact showed my award should have a wider focus.
-When I returned to the theme of Murdoch in the 2011 award, I gave it to two British journalists The Guardian’s Nick Davies and his editor Alan Rusbridger for their work staring down the police, the government and the right-wing press in publishing allegations in the phone hacking affair.
+Assange’s global impact gave my award a wider focus.
+When I returned to the theme of Murdoch in 2011 I gave it to British journalists The Guardian’s Nick Davies and his editor Alan Rusbridger for their work staring down the police, the government and the right-wing press in publishing allegations in the phone hacking affair.
 Judge Brian Leveson took it further in 2012 overseeing the painstaking testimony in the inquiry that followed.
 That included Rupert Murdoch himself calling it his “biggest humiliation” (though he quickly and shamelessly moved on).

 My 2014 award went to jailed Al Jazeera journalists Peter Greste, Mohamed Fadel Fahmy and Basher Mohamed for their bravery in standing up to the Egyptian legal system although their meddling Qatari employer was not blameless.
 In 2015 it went to Clementine Ford for her feminist truth bombs and 2016 went to David Bowie, mainly for being David Bowie and dying early in the year.